Loading...

 How to consume english jowar roti, methi bhaji without glucose spikes

-Include a source of protein such as grilled chicken, tofu, or paneer with your meal to help stabilize blood sugar levels.
+Add a source of lean protein such as grilled chicken, tofu, or lentils to your meal.
+Protein helps in moderating blood sugar levels by slowing digestion.

 Find Glucose response for your favourite foods